Sign In / Sign Out

 - Map and Locations

 The School of Molecular Sciences works with many transfer students.
 We know that transfer students have concerns about transitioning to ASU and questions about how their credits will transfer.
-This page details the step-by-step process students should follow to insure an easy transition.
+This page details the step-by-step process students should follow to ensure an easy transition.

 • STEP 1: Investigate ASU opportunities